 In this section, I will show you 2 methods (using CLI and GUI) with pragmatic instances so that you can use the best available repository mirror for software package handling in an efficacious manner.

 The CLI (Command Line Interface) lets you supplant the old mirror with a new one for quick and efficacious repository configuration.
-You just have to use some simple commands to achieve that.
+You just have to use some simple commands to achieve that like the below:

-➋ Secondly, type the below-mentioned command and hit the ENTER button.
+- Type the below-mentioned command on the Terminal and hit the ENTER button:

 apt-select --country BD